-So now we know that this article was written for the Washington Post.
+So now we know that this article was written for the New York Times.
 If you don't recognize the name associated with your web site, take a short detour and do a little research on them (hint: the "About" section will probably help with this)!
 It's important to know, because it helps you determine credibility.

-But in this case, we do know that the Washington Post is the main newspaper for the Washington, D.C., area, and is generally considered a trustworthy source of news.
+But in this case, we do know that the New York Times is a worldwide newspaper based in New York City, and is generally considered a trustworthy source of news.

 But hold up a minute.
 Just because something was written for a newspaper's website doesn't mean it's entirely factual.
 Which brings us to:

-So knowing that it is part of a blog tells us that it is probably closer to an opinion piece than a regular newspaper article—so we should proceed with caution.
+So knowing that it is part of a an opinion article tells us that it is not a regular newspaper article and we should proceed with caution.

 Again, because this is a newspaper's website, we get lucky and have the date that the article was published right next to the author's name.
 Most article and blog posts will have a date attached to them, which can be a real help.
 If your web page doesn't have a "date posted" piece of information, try looking at the bottom of the page for a "page last updated" section.
 Many websites automatically include that when their owner updates.

 Next we look at the article/information itself.
 How is it written?
 Is it just straight–up opinion, or does it give facts and statistics?
 If it gives any sort of statistics, does it cite the source of them (either formally, in a citation like your professors ask you to do, or informally, saying "As such and such report from Big Agency says. . . ")?

 Any time a website starts throwing around facts and statistics and doesn't say where they got them from, be worried.
 Be very worried.
 Back away from the website slowly.